 These are a version of plug-in hybrids.
 An E-REV combines a battery, an electric drive motor and a small petrol or diesel generator.
 The electric motor always drives the wheels with the ICE acting as a generator when the battery is depleted.

 The range can be between 150-300 miles.
-An example of an E-REV is the BMW i3 range-extender.
+An example of an E-REV is the BMW i3 range-extender (which is no longer available to buy new).

 While the initial upfront purchase price of an electric or plug-in hybrid vehicle can be higher, this is offset by lower running costs.
 Electric vehicles offer savings including: